What is beta testing?

 Beta testing helps us improve micro:bit by trying out new software before it's more widely released.
 Your feedback helps us in our mission to inspire every child to create their best digital future by ensuring they have the best possible tools.

-As a beta tester, you can help us to fix things that don't work for you, improve instructions and documentation, and suggest ideas.
-You will receive updates on the latest micro:bit developments via the beta testers newsletter.
+As a micro:bit Beta Tester, you can help us to fix things that don't work for you, improve instructions and documentation, and suggest ideas.
+You will also be the first to receive updates on the latest micro:bit developments via the Beta Tester newsletter.

 micro:bit classroom is designed to help educators easily manage students’ work when programming the BBC micro:bit.
 You can share a program, review students’ work live, download a class report of completed work, and save the whole lesson to resume at a later date.

 Use the Feedback button within the app to tell us what you think.

-The online Python editor beta contains a range of user experience changes and features that are being made ready for release, such as autocompletion.
+The online Python editor beta contains a range of features that The Foundation plan to include in the next release.

-The MakeCode for micro:bit beta contains new features checked in to the code base which the MakeCode team believe will make it into the next yearly release of the live editor.
+The MakeCode for micro:bit beta contains new features checked in to the code base which the MakeCode team believe will make it into the next yearly release of the live editor, usually in June.

-Scratch betas will be announced by the Scratch team when they become available.
-We will update this page when support is enabled for the latest micro:bit.
+Scratch betas will be announced by the Scratch team when they become available and The Foundation will pass on the information to Testers.

 A beta version of the micro:bit app for android devices is made available to testers prior to release.
 Testers will be notified when this happens, but you can also be sign up on the Play store listing page.